martinpflaum/bachelor_thesis/README.md

 Information about licence.

 All code that i wrote is of course under MIT licence.
-The code of the nvidea
+All code in core.py all files in data_utils and data, and importance.py is under MIT licence i probably will write the licence specifically in every file.
+You also can write an issue if you are not sure about the licence